guardian/data-lake-alerts/README.md

 1. Obtain `developerPlayground` and `ophan` Janus credentials.
 1. Run `sbt "run my_platform my_feature"` (passing in the relevant `Platform` and `Feature` ids).

-Note that (by default) an alert will *not* be sent when running locally (although there will be logging which indicates that an alert _would_ have been sent).
-This is to prevent people from unintentionally spamming their teams when testing changes.
-If you really want to send an alert, you can do so by setting [Anghammarad](https://github.com/guardian/anghammarad)'s SNS topic [ARN](https://docs.aws.amazon.com/general/latest/gr/aws-arns-and-namespaces.html) as an environment variable called `SnsTopicForAlerts`.
+Note that when running locally or in the `CODE` environment all alerts will be sent to the `anghammarad.test.alerts` Google Group
+(instead of the team who maintains the specified production stack).

+This allows you to send test alerts in these environments without spamming your team.

 ### Triggering the monitoring task